 - You will get put in a holding cell.
 If the jail is really busy, it will take a while to get processed.

-- The first thing you will have to to is you must answer a number of questions, such as what is your legal name, address, birth date and contact person.
+- The first thing you will have to is you must answer a number of questions, such as what your legal name is, address, birth date and contact person.

 - You will also be asked about your psychological and medical history.